-Family Restructuring Therapy is a therapeutic process, not an assessment or evaluation.
+Co-Parenting Counseling is a therapeutic process, not an assessment or evaluation.
 A therapist should never make recommendations regarding custody and/or access without a complete custody evaluation.

 Aside from abuse, children generally benefit from a relationship with both mom and dad.
 Even if there are negative aspects of a parent, children benefit from interacting with one who “brought them into this world,” and can learn crucial coping skills and expand personal styles of problem-solving.
 Children usually benefit from all the resources of both homes.
 Also, as both parents and child age the opportunity for a more comfortable relationship develops.
 Research indicates that not only do children benefit from a relationship with both parents, but in retrospect, children wish they had more time with the non-custodial parent and that children can still feel rejected by estranged and alienated parents.
 In retrospect, adult children report that they wish someone helped them with their relationship with the “other” parent.